hashicorp/terraform-provider-azurerm/website/docs/r/key_vault_managed_hardware_security_module.html.markdown

 * `location` - (Required) Specifies the supported Azure location where the resource exists.
 Changing this forces a new resource to be created.

 * `admin_object_ids` - (Required) Specifies a list of administrators object IDs for the key vault Managed Hardware Security Module.
+Changing this forces a new resource to be created.

 * `sku_name` - (Required) The Name of the SKU used for this Key Vault Managed Hardware Security Module.
 Possible value is `Standard_B1`.
 Changing this forces a new resource to be created.

 * `tenant_id` - (Required) The Azure Active Directory Tenant ID that should be used for authenticating requests to the key vault Managed Hardware Security Module.
+Changing this forces a new resource to be created.

 * `purge_protection_enabled` - (Optional) Is Purge Protection enabled for this Key Vault Managed Hardware Security Module?
 Defaults to `false`.
 Changing this forces a new resource to be created.

 * `soft_delete_retention_days` - (Optional) The number of days that items should be retained for once soft-deleted.
 This value can be between `7` and `90` days.
 Defaults to `90`.
 Changing this forces a new resource to be created.

 * `tags` - (Optional) A mapping of tags to assign to the resource.
+Changing this forces a new resource to be created.

 ## Attributes Reference